-Since the development of the DrNP degree, the Commission on Collegiate Nursing Education (CCNE), the autonomous accrediting body of the American Association of Colleges of Nursing, has decided that only practice nursing doctorate degrees with the Doctor of Nursing Practice title will be eligible for CCNE accreditation (AACN, 2005).
-This decision was reached unanimously by the CCNE Board of Directors on September 29, 2005 in an effort to develop a process for accrediting only clinically focused nursing doctorates (AACN, 2005).
-The CCNE's decision is consistent with accrediting organizations for other health professions and helps to ensure consistency with degree titling and criteria.
+Since the development of the DrNP degree, the Commission on Collegiate Nursing Education (CCNE), the autonomous accrediting body of the AACN, has decided that only practice ND degrees with the doctor of nursing practice title will be eligible for CCNE vaccreditation (AACN, 2005).
+This decision was reached unanimously by the CCNE Board of Directors on September 29, 2005 in an effort to develop a process for accrediting only clinically focused NDs (AACN, 2005).
+The CCNE's decision is consistent with accrediting organizations for other healthcare professions and helps to ensure consistency with degree titling and criteria.
 Specific criteria for the DNP degree, including the AACN's Essentials of Doctoral Education for Advanced Nursing Practice (2006b) and the Practice Doctorate Nurse Practitioner Entry-Level Competencies (NONPF, 2006), are discussed later in this chapter.